Service Area · Ada County · Anchor Market

 The fiscal context behind the restrictiveness shift.

-Mayor Simison's 2025 State of the City revealed a significant fiscal challenge: Meridian added 4,500 new residents in one year but the FY2026 budget includes no new police officers or firefighters.
+Mayor Simison's 2025 State of the City revealed a significant fiscal challenge: Meridian added new residents in one year while the FY2026 budget includes no new police officers or firefighters.
 Building permit revenue is declining.
-The city is absorbing a roughly $1.8M annual revenue gap from state legislative changes (HB 389).
+The city is absorbing a meaningful annual revenue gap from state legislative changes (HB 389) — exact figure shared on intelligence calls ( ).
 Infrastructure capacity — roads, public safety, utilities — is not keeping pace with growth.

 What this means for your project: Meridian's council is increasingly cost-conscious and infrastructure-aware.
 Applications that add residents without addressing infrastructure burden face more scrutiny in 2026 than they did in 2024.
 Proactively address road improvements (ACHD coordination), utility capacity, and any public safety impact.
 Framing your project as a net fiscal positive — impact fees, tax revenue, existing infrastructure — will carry more weight than it did 18 months ago.